Share

 Daniele Bianchi has over 8 years of experience in the field of biomedical engineering research.
 He graduated in Biomedical engineering and hold PhD in biomechanics.
 His research activities concern the development of computational approaches for the simulation of the mechanical response of biological tissues in a patient-specific environment.
 The results of the research activity have been published in high-impact international journals and have been presented at prestigious international and national conferences.

-Her research interests are mainly in the field of biomechanics, biomedical robotics, human-machine multimodal interfaces, adaptive control strategies for collaborative robotics, vision-based approaches for motion reconstruction and human-robot interaction, psychophysiological assessment, closed loop systems, sensory feedback restoration .
+Her research interests are mainly in the field of biomechanics, biomedical robotics, rehabilitation and assistive robotics, bionics, bio-inspired robot control strategies, vision-based approaches for motion reconstruction and human-robot interaction, multimodal interfaces for assistive and collaborative robotics, psychophysiological assessment, limb prostheses, human-robot interaction, sensory feedback restoration, functional electrical stimulation, multimodal data collection and analysis.

-She is a member of the Technical Program Committee and Associate Editor for several International Conferences and Workshops.
-She is Guest Editor of several journals and Associate editor for the journal Applied Bionics and Biomechanics.
+She is a member of the Technical and Scientific Program Committee and Associate Editor for several International Conferences, Workshops and Journals.
+She is Co-Chair of the IEEE/RAS Technical Committee on Rehabilitation and Assistive Robotics.

 Since 2015 she is an expert and reviewer for the European Commission within H2020- ICT research programme.

-She was and is involved in the role of Co-Principal Investigator, Project Manager and scientific manager of Work Package for more than 20 European and national projects in her fields of interest.
+She was and is involved in the role of Co-Principal Investigator, Project Manager and scientific manager of Work Package for more than 25 European and national projects in her fields of interest.
+She has authored/coauthored 3 patents and more than 110 peer-reviewed publications appeared in international journals, books and conference proceedings.

-Francesco Scotto di Luzio is currently Assistant Professor of Bioengineeringing (RTD-a, SSD: ING-IND/34) at the Research Unit of Advanced Robotics and Human-centred Technologies (Creo Lab) - Università Campus Bio-Medico di Roma.
+Francesco Scotto di Luzio is currently Assistant Professor of Bioengineering (RTD-a, SSD: ING-IND/34) at the Research Unit of Advanced Robotics and Human-centred Technologies (Creo Lab) - Università Campus Bio-Medico di Roma.

 His research interests are mainly in the field of robot-aided rehabilitation, assistive robotics, service robotics for hospital environments, hardware/software integration of multimodal architectures for user state estimation and ergonomic assessment of the worker.